awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/miccai-2021-federated-contrastive-learning-eng.md

   <img src="../../.gitbook/assets/30/gen-cont.png" width="100%" alt="Generative-Contrastive"></img><br/>
 </div>

   Two representative methods of Self-Supervised Learning are `Generative Learning` and `Contrastive Learning`.
   `Generative Learning` is a method of comparing the loss of the generated output image after inserting the input image as shown in the figure above.
-  On the other hand, 'Contrastive Learning' goes through the process of comparing the similarity of the input images.
+  On the other hand, `Contrastive Learning` goes through the process of comparing the similarity of the input images.
-  It learns \"representations\" through the process of classifying similar images as `positive samples' and different images as `negative samples'.
+  It learns "representations" through the process of classifying similar images as `positive samples` and different images as `negative samples`.

   * **Contrastive Learning: SimCLR**
 <div align="center">
   <img width="50%" alt="SimCLR Illustration" src="https://1.bp.blogspot.com/--vH4PKpE9Yo/Xo4a2BYervI/AAAAAAAAFpM/vaFDwPXOyAokAC8Xh852DzOgEs22NhbXwCLcBGAsYHQ/s1600/image4.gif">
 </div>

 <div align="right">
   출처: ![SimCLR github page](https://github.com/google-research/simclr)
 </div>